course-details-portlet

 Course content

 Norway is considered a model of gender equality.
-Norway tops international gender equality rankings, particularly when it comes to working life, work-family balance, and education, and when it comes to womens’ institutional, societal and political participation.
-The Norwegian welfare State is often framed as a key enabler of gender equality.
-Equality in general - including, but not limited to, gender equality - has historically been and still is a central societal and political value in Norway, and both images and expectations relating to equality shape the framework of many everyday negotiations.
+Norway tops international gender equality rankings, particularly when it comes to working life, work-family balance, and education, and for womens’ institutional, societal and political participation.
+The Norwegian welfare state is often framed as a key enabler of gender equality.
+Equality in general - including, but not limited to, gender equality - has historically been and still is a central societal and political value in Norway.
 This course scratches below the surface of Norway's image (and self-image) as highly gender-equal and asks how such an image is produced in society, and the extent to which this image has been challenged and is changing.
 Taking Norwegian recent history and contemporary society as its focus, we will explore:

 • Some arenas in which different understandings of gender "equality" play out in Norway, such as working life, family life, reproduction and migration.
 Throughout this course, we will investigate this passion for equality associated with Norwegian culture and politics, but also the challenges which these egalitarian ideals bring to play.